 When it comes to cutting data center costs, never let a good recession go to waste.

-IT pros and Gartner researchers offer up some penny pinching tips that can cut costs in the data center during a 12- to 18-month
+IT pros and Gartner researchers offer up some penny pinching tips that can cut costs in the data center during a 12- to 18-month period and help companies weather the recession.

 First, the bad economy gives businesses a valid excuse to push back on vendors concerning everything from prices of hardware to software licenses to maintenance contracts.